Croxham History, Family Crest & Coats of Arms

 Another 34 words (2 lines of text) are included under the topic Early Croxham Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Croxham family to the New World and Oceana
+Migration of the Croxham family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Croxhams to arrive in North America: William Crossman who settled in Virginia in 1637.
 John Crossman settled in Sutton and was one of the original purchasers of land from the Indians in the year 1639.
 John was originally from Taunton, Somerset, England.
 He had one known son, Robert.